 Pauline has over 25 years of clinical and academic experience in dietetics.
 As a clinical dietitian she worked in the area of nutritional support for surgical and oncology patients in a large teaching hospital.
 Her main teaching disciplines in the University of Ulster are in Professional Practice for dietetic students and dietetic practice educators.
 She is also involved in a number of inter-professional learning pilots in both academic and practice settings.
 Pauline is her Professional Body’s European and alternate International representative.
 She is a member of the Professional Practice Committee of European Federation of the Associations of Dietitians.
 She also is Key Contact for University of Ulster in “Dietitians Improving the Education and Training Standards (DIETS) project” and is a member of Work package 8 – Exploitation.
 Pauline is the current Chair and co-founder of the Commonwealth Dietitians and Nutritionists Association.
 Pauline is a partner with the Health and Care Professions Council, the statutory regulator for Allied Health Professions in the UK, and was a previous Honorary Chairman of the British Dietetic Association (BDA).
 She was elected to Fellowship of the BDA for her professional achievements in 2010.

 Jan became a Director and Trustee of NDR-UK in August 2015.
-She is currently Director of Nutrition and Dietetics at Kings College Hospital.
-Prior to that Jan worked at the Royal Free London in a number of roles which included public health and dietetics.
+In January 2018 she was appointed Director of Quality Performance, Clinical Support Services at Royal London Hospital, Barts Health NHS Trust.
+Prior to that Jan was Director of Nutrition and Dietetics at Kings College Hospital, and has worked at the Royal Free London in a number of roles which included public health and dietetics.
 Her clinical area of expertise is Nephrology and she spent four years chairing the Renal Nutrition Group of the British Dietetic Association.
 She has also worked with Kidney Research UK and recently stepped down from the board of the Journal of Renal Nursing.